AmeyVijeesh/Python-Projects/PyQt: Calculator/ReadMe.md

 # Modules needed:

-You will need the Pyqt5 module
+You will need the Pyqt5 module (You can also use PySide with the needed modifications)

 #

-Thank you!